Client: "We need a brand; can you design a logo for us?"

-Great branding evokes an emotion within your customers and, to achieve this, you need to extend your imagination beyond the logo.
+Great small business branding evokes an emotion within your customers and, to achieve this, you need to extend your imagination beyond the logo.

-Don’t panic, though, you don’t need budgets like that of Nike to be able to create a good brand.
+Don’t panic, though, you don’t need budgets the size of Nike's to be able to create a good brand.
 Stay with us …

 To create and establish a great brand you first need to address the three V’s: Vision, Visuals and Voice.

-If you come to (hug) and ask us to help you with branding your small business, our first port of call before we even utter the word ‘logo’, would be to get you to tell us everything there is to know about your business.
+When it comes to approaching a small business branding agency to begin creating your brand, your first port of call before you even utter the word ‘logo’, would be to tell them all about your business.
 What do you do?
 What do you want to do?
 What do you stand for?
 What is your message?
 Who are you talking to?
-All of these questions, and the answers to them, will help us form the ‘Vision’ part of your overall brand.
+All of these questions, and the answers to them, will help form the ‘Vision’ part of your overall brand.

 This is also known as your business strategy and will inform every step of the branding process from your logo and colour scheme right through to your tone of voice.
 It’s also a good idea to use this as an opportunity to scope out your competition; who do you like the look of?
 Who do you not like the look of?
 Who inspires you?
 What do you need to do to outshine them?

-If you can answer these questions then you’ve got the foundations of a great brand – we can help with the rest.
+If you can answer these questions then you’ve got the foundations of a great brand – the professionals can help with the rest.

-Now we can begin to translate your vision into a visual representation of your business.
-With all of that vital information we can work together to ensure that your logo, colour scheme, typefaces, illustrations and any other graphics you might need actually work with your values and effectively convey your message.
+Now you can begin to translate your vision into a visual representation of your business.
+With all of that vital information you and your branding agency can work together to ensure that your logo, colour scheme, typefaces, illustrations and any other graphics you might need actually work with your values and effectively convey your message.

 The colours and shapes used in logos and graphics tell stories and create associations in a subtle and sometimes even subliminal way.
 By now we’ve all seen the hidden arrow in the FedEx logo, and we all appreciate the smiling A-Z element of the Amazon logo.
 We also associate blue logos with professionalism (think AMEX or Ford) and deep reds or purples with passion and luxury (think CocaCola and Cadburys).

-All of these messages can be transmitted with a brush colour and the tweak of a shape, but without the ‘Vision’ step, we’d be flying blind.
-Neither us nor you would really know what you need, and you’d probably end up with something that looks great but means nothing.
+All of these messages can be transmitted with a brush colour and the tweak of a shape, but without the ‘Vision’ step, the project would be flying blind.
+Neither you nor your agency would really know what you need, and you'd risk ending up with something that looks great but means nothing.